atharvakavitkar/github-issue-guide/README.md

 4. Enter a GitHub issue URL in the input field and click "Get Guidance".

-5. The app will generate and display step-by-step guidance for solving the issue.
+5. The app will clone the repository, extract the directory structure, fetch issue details, and generate step-by-step guidance for solving the issue.

 ## Dependencies